Career : 1969 - 1976

 At the same time, Jackson’s protracted entry into VFL football was not without controversy.
 He was the only aboriginal playing at the top level, and a potential match-winner every week.
 So as his career progressed, he was subjected to increasingly racist taunts from opponents and opposition supporters.
 Much of this he ignored, but occasionally the physical and verbal pressure reached a point where retaliation was an understandable response.
 Only his team-mates knew what Syd was going through, and he was highly respected for his dignified response on most occasions.
 However when Jackson did occasionally snap, the Blueboys were always there in numbers to support him.

 One such blow up occurred at a crucial time for Jackson and for Carlton, during the Blues’ Second Semi-Final loss to Collingwood in 1970.
 Syd was reported for striking Magpie defender Lee Adamson, and seemed likely to be suspended for the rest of the finals.
 Enter Carlton President George Harris, who persuaded Jackson to tell the tribunal that Adamson had racially abused him.
 Syd complied, pleading not guilty due to extreme provocation.
 To Jackson and Carlton’s relief, the tribunal accepted Jackson’s story and exonerated him.
-Years later, Syd owned up to the truth and apologised to Adamson, saying that while Adamson didn’t say what Jackson said he did, there were many others who overstepped the mark, so justice was done in the end.
+Years later, Syd owned up to the truth and apologised to Adamson, saying that while Adamson didn’t say what Jackson said he did, there were many others who had overstepped the mark, so justice was done in the end.

-Two years later, Jackson won his second Premiership medal when Carlton upset our other traditional rival; Richmond, in another Grand Final triumph.
+Two years later, Jackson won his second Premiership medal when Carlton upset another traditional rival; Richmond, in another Grand Final triumph.
 Coming off three successive hard-fought lead-up finals, Carlton faced a full-strength Tiger team refreshed after a week’s break.
 With nothing to lose, Blues’ captain-coach John Nicholls opted for a bold plan of outright attack, and shuffled his team in a bid to unsettle the hot favourites.

 Big Nick’s plan worked superbly.
 The Blues blitzed Richmond from the first bounce, slamming on eight goals in the first quarter, and ten in the second, on the way to a record Grand Final score of 28.9 (177).
 Richmond outscored the Blues in the last quarter when the game was all over, but the final margin of 27 points flattered the Tigers.
 Nicholls, Walls and Jackson all starred for the Blues, with 14 goals between them.

 That second Premiership medal marked the high point of Syd’s career with the Blues.
-Injury kept him out of the 1973 final series, then he returned to near his best before John Nicholls retired as coach in ’75.
+Injury kept him out of the 1973 final series, although he returned to near his best before John Nicholls retired as coach in ’75.
 After one last season in 1976, Jackson decided that his playing days at Carlton were over.
 He left Princes Park as one of the most popular players of his time, and, at the age of 32, played in one last Grand Final for SA club Glenelg in their 1977 loss to Port Adelaide.

-Milestones50 Games: Round 8, 1971 vs Richmond
+Milestones50 Games : Round 8, 1971 vs Richmond

-100 Games: Round 5, 1974 vs Collingwood
+100 Games : Round 5, 1974 vs Collingwood

-100 Goals: Round 20, 1971 Vs Hawthorn
+100 Goals : Round 20, 1971 vs Hawthorn

 Career Highlights1969 - Best First Year Player Award